The generic crystallographic phase retrieval problem: Introduction

 When $\K =\R$ this is a very different problem than recovering a vector from its power spectrum.
-The reason is that, for the frame phase retrieval problem, the set $\B_{x_0} = \{y \in \R^N| |y| = |x_0|\}$ is zero-dimensional because it consists of the $2^N$ vectors whose coordinates differ from the corresponding coordinates of $x_0$ by a sign.
-By contrast the set of vectors with the same power spectrum as $x_0$ has dimension $\sim\!
+The reason is that, for the frame phase retrieval problem, the set $\B_{x_0} = \{y \in \R^N| |y| = |x_0|\}$ is zero-dimensional because it consists of the $2^N$ vectors whose coordinates differ from the corresponding coordinates of $x_0$ by a sign In contrast, the set of vectors with the same power spectrum as $x_0$ has dimension $\sim\!
 N/2$.
-This why the bound $M < (N+1)/2$ of \cite{balan2006signal} for real frame phase retrieval is much stronger than the bound $M < (N+3)/4$ obtained in Theorem \ref{thm.realinformal}.
+This is why the bound $M < (N+1)/2$ of \cite{balan2006signal} for real frame phase retrieval is much stronger than the bound $M < (N+3)/4$ obtained in Theorem \ref{thm.realsparse}.

-On the other hand when $\K = \C$ and $x_0 \in \C^N$ then the sets $\{y||y| = y_0\}$ and $\{y| |Fy| = |Fx_0|\}$ both have real dimension $N$ because they are both orbits of $(S^1)^N$ actions.
-For the complex Fourier phase retrieval problem we obtain the following result with the same bounds as those obtained for complex frame phase retrieval. \begin{theorem}[Informal] Let ${\V}$ be a generic basis for $\C^N$. \begin{itemize} \item[(i)] If $M < (N+3)/4$ then every $M$-sparse vector can be recovered from its power spectrum. \item[(ii)] If $M < (N+1)/2$ then a generic $M$-sparse vector can be recovered from its power spectrum. \end{itemize} \end{theorem} Indeed the proof of Theorem \ref{thm.complexinformal} is obtained by reducing the problem to a complex frame phase retrieval problem using the observation that multiplication by the complex $N \times N$ DFT matrix induces an automorphism on the space of $N$-element complex frames in $\C^M$.
+On the other hand when $\K = \C$ and $x_0 \in \C^N$ then if $F$ is the discrete Fourier transform matrix, the sets $\{y||y| = |x_0|\}$ and $\{y| |Fy| = |Fx_0|\}$ both have real dimension $N$ because they are both orbits of $(S^1)^N$ actions.
+For the complex Fourier phase retrieval problem we obtain the following result with the same bounds as those obtained for complex frame phase retrieval. \begin{theorem} Let ${\V}$ be a generic basis for $\C^N$. \begin{itemize} \item[(i)] If $M < (N+3)/4$ then every $M$-sparse vector can be recovered up to a global phase from its power spectrum. \item[(ii)] If $M < (N+1)/2$ then a generic $M$-sparse vector can be recovered up to a global phase from its power spectrum. \end{itemize} \end{theorem} Indeed the proof of Theorem \ref{thm.complexsparse} is obtained by reducing the problem to a complex frame phase retrieval problem using the observation that multiplication by the complex $N \times N$ DFT matrix induces an automorphism on the space of $N$-element complex frames in $\C^M$.
 We then extend techniques developed in \cite{conca2015algebraic} to pairs of overlapping frames to prove our result.
-We note that Theorem \ref{thm.complexinformal}(i) is, via our reduction, equivalent to \cite[Theorem 2.2]{wang2014phase}, although our proof is different.
+We note that Theorem \ref{thm.complexsparse}(i) is, via our reduction, equivalent to \cite[Theorem 2.2]{wang2014phase}, although our proof is different.